AnaFlaviaCorrea/AnaFlaviaCorrea/README.md

 ### Hi there 👋

 I'm Mathematics and I've been teaching classes for about 5 years.
 To improve remote classes, I started taking an HTML course, and then I fell in love with other languages.
 I started taking small courses in the area and to close it with a flourish I passed the entrance exam at USJ.
+But now, due to adverse situations, I am studying at Senac SC.

 I study English and in my spare time I study Italian